 The Affordable Housing Investment Fund (AHIF) is the County’s main financing program for affordable housing development.
-Since its creation in 1988, the AHIF has helped to create the majority of Arlington’s more than 6,500 affordable rental units that benefit low-income households.
-In conjunction with the Affordable Housing Ordinance, this revolving loan fund provides incentives for developers through low-interest, secondary loans for new construction, acquisition and rehabilitation of affordable housing.
-Since 2000, more than $200 million in loans have been granted.
+Since its creation in 1988, AHIF has helped to create the majority of Arlington’s more than 6,500 affordable rental units that benefit low-income households.
+In conjunction with the Affordable Housing Ordinance, this revolving loan fund provides incentives for developers through low-interest loans for new construction, acquisition and rehabilitation of affordable housing.
+Since 2000, the County has originated more than $200 million in loans for affordable units.

 A total of $13 million has been allocated for AHIF for Fiscal Year 2015.
 The fund is comprised of local and federal dollars and is also supported by loan repayments and developer contributions.
-For every $1 of public funds, $3 in private funds are invested.
+For most projects, every $1 of public funds can leverage $3 in private funds.
 The AHIF is often used in combination with other Affordable Housing Financing Programs.

 - Acquisition, rehabilitation and/or development of affordable multifamily units

 - Specialized housing for the elderly, the homeless or persons with disabilities